Still blocked from Hawaii peak, telescope seeks Spain permit

 “We continue to follow the process to allow for TMT to be constructed at the ‘plan B’ site in (Spain) should it not be possible to build in Hawaii,” Stone said.
 “Mauna Kea remains the preferred site.”

-The development bolsters the Native Hawaiian activists, who say they will not budge until the project moves elsewhere.
+But Native Hawaiian activists say they will not budge until the project moves elsewhere.

 Protest leaders, who say they are not against science or astronomy , told The Associated Press that the Spain permit is a positive development, but it’s not enough for them to end their blockade of Mauna Kea’s access road, where more than 2,000 people have gathered at times.